japila-books/spark-sql-internals/docs/spark-sql-JDBCRelation.md

 * `DataFrameReader` is requested to [load data from an external table using JDBC data source](DataFrameReader.md#jdbc)

-* `JdbcRelationProvider` is requested to spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider[create a BaseRelation for reading data from a JDBC table]
+* `JdbcRelationProvider` is requested to [create a BaseRelation for reading data from a JDBC table](spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider)

 [[toString]]
 When requested for a human-friendly text representation, `JDBCRelation` requests the <<jdbcOptions, JDBCOptions>> for the name of the table and the <<parts, number of partitions>> (if defined).